 Unique among the towns of Sorrento Coast, Massa Lubrense offers beaches and bays on both coasts.
 The entire coastal stretch has been protected with the institution of the Marine Protected Area of Punta Campanella, a marine reserve for the protection of the coast and the sea.

-The Mediterranean climate that characterizes Massa Lubrense, gives it the reputation of healthy place, throughout the year: the sun kisses this beautiful land for about 250 days a year, encouraging to take a holiday in Massa Lubrense in mid and low season.
+The Mediterranean climate that characterizes Massa Lubrense, gives it the reputation of a healthy place, throughout the year.
+The sun kisses this beautiful land for about 250 days a year, encouraging to take a holiday in Massa Lubrense in mid and low season.

-The weather is always pleasant in Massa Lubrense: mild winters alternates with warm summers.
+In Massa Lubrense the weather is always pleasant: mild winters alternate with warm summers.
 In the months of most intense heat (July and August), coastal areas, most ventilated, and the higher ones retain pleasant temperatures.
 The swimming season often extends into the autumn, with hot days and the sea still inviting for a dip.

-Between history and legend, the past of Massa Lubrense has always fascinated for the multiplicity of human presence in the area since the Paleolithic period, for the richness of archaeological evidence which continue to this day and the amount of information and studies on it.
+Between history and legend, the past of Massa Lubrense has always been fascinating.
+For the multiplicity of human presence in the area since the Paleolithic period, the richness of archaeological evidence which continues to this day and the amount of information and studies on it.

-We offer an interesting and pleasant text by Luigi Sigismondi, illustrating the history of Massa Lubrense from the first human presences to modern times.
+We offer an interesting and pleasant text by Luigi Sigismondi, illustrating the history of Massa Lubrense from the first human presence to modern times.